triciajam/adk-samples/dynamic_parallel_llmagent_ex/README.md

 ## Core Functionality

-The primary agent in this example is the [`dynamic_parallel_task_agent`](subagents/dynamic_parallel_agent/agent.py), which uses a `LoopAgent` to wrap a `ParallelAgent` and execute a batch of tasks (`WorkerAgent`) in parallel from a queue.
+The primary agent in this example is the [`dynamic_parallel_llmagent`](subagents/dynamic_parallel_llmagent/agent.py), which uses a `LoopAgent` to wrap a `ParallelAgent` and execute a batch of tasks (`WorkerLlmAgent`) in parallel from a queue.
 It is designed to solve the problem: how to process a list of tasks where the number of tasks is unknown beforehand and may be larger than the number of parallel workers you can or want to run.

 The agent pipeline is as follows:
 1.  **Task Input**: An `LlmAgent` (`task_input_agent`) prompts the user for input and processes it into a list of strings (words).
 This agent is just one example way to get a dynamic list of "tasks" into the session state.